ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_private/guide.en-gb.md

 If your domain name is not managed on the same customer account, or is not hosted with OVHcloud, you will be sent a second email containing the information required to configure your DNS zone manually.

-This email will contain the IPv4 and IPv6 addresses for your platform.
+This email will contain the IPv4 and IPv6 addresses of your Private Exchange server.
 Enter these IP addresses into the DNS zone for the sub-domain created in [step 2](./#step-2-starting-up-your-platform), as an A record and an AAAA record respectively.
 For an OVHcloud domain name, please read our guide on [Editing a DNS zone](../../domains/web_hosting_how_to_edit_my_dns_zone/) to help you.

 ### Step 4: Validating your SSL certificate